 The TPCS Marks Book lists 9 different Longpark marks for Tormohun with only 3 of these including the name Longpark.
-As with other potteries Longpark made items for commercial outlets like John Ford of Edinburgh and many of these are included in the TPCS Marks Book, (see Books).
+As with other potteries Longpark made items for commercial outlets like John Ford of Edinburgh and many of these are included in the TPCS Marks Book, (‘Products for Sale’).

 Later popular motto wares became the mainstay of the pottery in particular the well-decorated coloured and black cockerels but also Scandy and cottage wares during the 1930s until after the World War II when the Watcombe Pottery took over the business but after difficult trading the business closed down in 1957.

 Pottery marks and backstamps with dates and more information for this pottery as well as over 250 other Torquay, Devon and West Country potteries can be found in the TPCS Marks Book see ‘Products for Sale’